5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/DMA_Controller_(SSDT-DMAC)/README.md

 - **MacPro**: 1,1 to 7,1
 - **Xserve**: 1,3 to 3,1

-## Use case
+## Use case: enabling `AppleVTD`
-Some Ethernet Controllers and/or Wifi Cards require `Vt-D` to be enabled in BIOS to address the Reserved Memory Regions defined in the `DMAR` table in order to work properly.
+Some Ethernet Controllers and/or Wifi Cards require `AppleVTD` to be present in IO Registry in order to work properly.
 Especially on Gigabyte Boards with Intel I225-V NICs and additional 3rd party cards from Fenvi or Aquantia.

+For `AppleVTD` to be present, additional conditions must be met:

+1. `Vt-D` must be enabled in BIOS
+2. `DisableIOMapper` Quirk must be unselected
+3. Original `DMAR` Table must be [dropped](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-1-dropping-the-dmar-table)
+4. A [modified `DMAR` Table](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_ACPI/ACPI_Dropping_Tables#example-2-replacing-the-dmar-table-by-a-modified-one) without memory regions must be injected instead.

 Once Vt-D is enabled, it should be present in the IO Registry as `AppleVTD`:

 ![AppleVTD](https://user-images.githubusercontent.com/76865553/173662447-02328900-46a3-445f-aa39-205a8eecdff8.png)

-If `AppleVTD` is not present after enabling it, adding a DMAC device via `SSDT-DMAC` *might* resolve this issus.
-It's supposed to be present so that macOS can access all memory regions in order for AppleVTD to work in combination with a modified DMAR table.
-However, AppleVTD works fine without DMAC in most cases, so that's why it's categorized as "cosmetic".
+If `AppleVTD` is still not present after this, adding a `DMAC` device via `SSDT-DMAC` *might* resolve this issus.
+It's supposed to be present so that macOS can access all memory regions in order for `AppleVTD` to work.
+However, AppleVTD works fine without injecting `DMAC` xin most cases, so that's why it's categorized as "cosmetic".

-In general, the `DisableIOMapper` Quirk must not be enabled in this case, since it disables Vt-D in macOS and also blocks loading of the `DMAR` table which defeats the whole pupose of trying to get these Ethernet Controllers to work.

 ## Instructions